Just started a job? Learn how to up your chances of getting approved.

-- Check your credit history.
-If you aren’t sure what’s on your credit file or how good your credit score is, it’s worth checking before you apply.
+- Check your credit.
+If you aren’t sure what’s on your credit file or what your credit score is, check before you apply.
+This will also give you the chance to correct any mistakes that may be listed on your credit report.

 - Let your employer know.
-Lenders may want to confirm your employment with your current employer, so giving them a heads-up before this happens can help speed up the process.
+Lenders may want to confirm your employment with your current employer.
+Give your employer a heads up beforehand to help speed up the process.

-- Provide as much supporting documentation as possible.
-If you have any assets or savings, you should provide that information with your application as this increases the lender’s trust that you can repay your loan.
+- Provide supporting documentation.
+If you have any assets or savings, you should provide that information with your application.
+This may increase the lender’s trust that you can repay your loan.
+And if you don’t qualify for that unsecured option, a lender may be willing to discuss using these as security.

 What else do lenders consider?